Opinion | Vaccines alone won’t solve the pandemic. Here are 3 other things we must do.

 The Trump administration’s efforts to develop therapeutics were slow and too limited.
 The program in charge of these efforts — the National Institutes of Health’s ACTIV program — only began pursuing therapeutics in the summer and largely focused on small trials of expensive, targeted monoclonal antibodies, convalescent plasma and other advanced therapeutics.
 But these will never be game changers.
 Viral strains are developing resistance to the currently authorized monoclonal antibodies.
 The Eli Lilly monoclonal, bamlanivimab, does not work against the variant first identified in South Africa.
 Same goes for one of the two monoclonals in the Regeneron cocktail.
 We do not yet know how effective these monoclonal antibodies will be against other variants.
 They are also expensive intravenous infusions for nonhospitalized patients that must be administered within a few days of developing symptoms by already overstretched medical personnel.

-The Biden administration proposes an investment of $3 billion in covid-19 therapeutics over the next five years.
+The Biden administration proposes an investment of billions in covid-19 therapeutics over the next five years.
 This is an important commitment, but if the money isn’t to be squandered, we need a different approach to develop a wider range of therapies — especially drugs to treat late-stage, potentially fatal inflammatory diseases that can be administered orally or through the nose and reach people more quickly.

 To do this, the NIH must identify the most promising existing drugs to enter human trials.
 For example, Canadian researchers reported last month that the generic drug colchicine reduced hospitalizations by 25 percent among high-risk covid-19 positive patients.
 The jury is still out, as the study was stopped early, but the drug potentially has great advantages.
 If proved effective, it is unlikely to be rendered ineffective by new variants.
 It is also administered orally, widely available and cheap.
 That is not the only potential therapeutic.
 Other existing drugs, such as inhaled interferon, fluvoxamine and fenofibrate, merit careful consideration.